ASSAM CITIZENSHIP RIGHTS / India

-On the 30th of July, the final draft of The National Register of Citizens was published, excluding four million people from citizenship.
+In August 2019, the final list of The National Register of Citizens was published, excluding 1.9 million people from citizenship.

 The Assamese have been on a hunt to separate the ‘indigenous’ from the ‘non-indigenous’ inhabitants based on the electoral rolls of 1952 and the National Register of Citizens of 1951.
 The anti-foreigner activists persist in their attempts to erase the memory that Assam has always served as a melting pot of a remarkably diverse population; they want to use the nativist agenda to further their own cause of ethnic and linguistic hegemonism.